-"We don't have any time to waste," says Gabe Knight, a policy analyst at CR.
+"We don't have any time to waste," says Knight.
 "This is a serious hidden hazard, it's in people's homes all across the country, and the danger to children is real.
 It's critical for Congress to pass the STURDY Act now to help prevent future tip-over tragedies."

 - It's Baby Safety Month—our editors picked 9 products every parent ... ›